LISBON CLUBS

 hours, the dancing clubs only really get going after 2AM, and no real

 hard-core reveler leaves before dawn.
-Admission is usually between 10 and 20 euros and most clubs are only open on Friday and Saturday nights.
+Admission is usually between 10 and 20 euros, and most clubs are only open on Friday and Saturday nights.

-On the riverfront, Lux remains the hotspot, but there's now new competition in Comercio Square, at Ministerium Club and Lust.
+On the waterfront, "Lux" remains the hotspot, but there's now new competition at "K Urban Beach," "Ministerium Club" and "Lust in Rio".
 More details below.

 DOCK'S CLUB